kuzzleio/documentation/src/api/1/controller-memory-storage/decr/index.md

 {{{since "1.0.0"}}}

-Decrement the number stored at `key` by 1.
+Decrements the number stored at `key` by 1.
 If the key does not exist, it is set to 0 before performing the operation.

 [[_Redis documentation_]](https://redis.io/commands/decr)